allegro/swiftbox/README.md

 ```

 #### 3. Usage

-Detailed usage details may be found in official [swift-metrics](https://github.com/apple/swift-metrics) GitHub repository.
+Usage details can be found in official [swift-metrics](https://github.com/apple/swift-metrics) GitHub repository.

 ### Handlers

 #### LoggerMetricsHandler

-Default handler for metrics that prints gathered metrics to console.
+Default metrics handler which sends gathered metrics to its logger.

 #### StatsDMetricsHandler

-StatsD Metrics Handler responsible for sending gathered logs to statsD server.
+StatsD Metrics Handler is responsible for sending gathered logs to StatsD server.
 Supports TCP and UDP protocols.
 Metrics are sent in separate thread, so operation is non-blocking for application.

 ```swift
 try StatsDMetricsHandler(
     baseMetricPath: AppConfig.global.statsd.basePath!,